NirDiamant/Controllable-RAG-Agent/README.md

 An advanced Retrieval-Augmented Generation (RAG) solution designed to tackle complex questions that simple semantic similarity-based retrieval cannot solve.
 This project showcases a sophisticated deterministic graph acting as the "brain" of a highly controllable autonomous agent capable of answering non-trivial questions from your own data.

+For discussions on GenAI, RAG, or custom agents, feel free to [connect on LinkedIn](https://www.linkedin.com/in/nir-diamant-759323134/).

 ![Demo](graphs/demo.gif)

 ## 🌟 Key Features